massiveloop-sdk/C2O-Controller-2-OSC-/README.md

 * # CTRL 2 OSC (C2O) - V3.3 C# Edition

-  A lightweight, GUI-driven application designed to seamlessly bridge the gap between physical hardware and digital environments[cite: 12, 13].
+  A lightweight, GUI-driven application designed to seamlessly bridge the gap between physical hardware and digital environments.

-  C2O reads real-time data from connected USB steering wheels, Bluetooth gamepads, joysticks, and keyboards[cite: 13].
-It captures everything from continuous analog axes (pedals, throttles, analog sticks) to discrete button presses, global keystrokes, and D-pad movements[cite: 13].
-It translates and broadcasts these inputs over a local network using the Open Sound Control (OSC) protocol, ensuring low-latency communication without the need for heavy middleware[cite: 14].
+  C2O reads real-time data from connected USB steering wheels, Bluetooth gamepads, joysticks, and keyboards.
+It captures everything from continuous analog axes (pedals, throttles, analog sticks) to discrete button presses, global keystrokes, and D-pad movements.
+It translates and broadcasts these inputs over a local network using the Open Sound Control (OSC) protocol, ensuring low-latency communication without the need for heavy middleware.

-  Originally developed as a versatile solution for mapping physical simulation hardware to Massive Loop [cite: 15], C2O V3.3 has been completely rebuilt in C# / WPF for native Windows performance[cite: 11, 12].
-It now features advanced two-way OSC communication for dynamic Force Feedback (FFB) and a dedicated Motion Platform Forwarding engine for Sim Racing and Flight Sim rigs[cite: 11, 12].
+  Originally developed as a versatile solution for mapping physical simulation hardware to Massive Loop, C2O V3.3 has been completely rebuilt in C# / WPF for native Windows performance.
+It now features advanced two-way OSC communication for dynamic Force Feedback (FFB) and a dedicated Motion Platform Forwarding engine for Sim Racing and Flight Sim rigs.

   Youtube Video Demo: